 This project is part of a larger study with two components (see Health Insurance and Healthcare Acquisition Decision-Making project).
 The quantitative project will field a survey to assess differences in utilization and reported obstacles in receiving healthcare with respect to insurance coverage.
 The qualitative project will interview students to illustrate and analyze the decision-making process and experiences of students navigating the UC healthcare and health insurance system.

-Research Associates: Natalie Teng, Asha Patel, Ryan Mirin, Doyeon Han, & Emma He
+Research Associates: Natalie Teng, Asha Patel, Ryan Mirin, Emma He, & Doyeon Han

 Faculty Mentor: Daniel Eisenberg, Professor of Health Policy and Management